MohamedKhedr700/core-model/README.md

 The model class must extend `Model` class.

 Great, now we can work with our new model class.

-1. Fill the model attributes.
+### Fill model attributes.

-    this will not save the model to the database.
+This will not save the model to the database.

 ``` php
 namespace App\Http\Controllers;